Amit-Tomar/bioimage-analysis/docs/Histopathology/tools.md

 ## ROI manager

-It can be used to keep a track of various ROIs we are interested in and then run measurement operation on them as required. **Press T key to add the ROI ti ROI manager**
+It can be used to keep a track of various ROIs we are interested in and then run measurement operation on them as required. **Press T key to add the ROI to ROI manager**

 ## Image Operations